Jyothi downs mighty Koreans twice to win individual gold | Sports-Games

 Leading by two points going into the final set, the world number six Jyothi shot one 10 and hit the 9-ring twice, which was enough to land India the first gold medal after the Korean hit the 9-ring in a controversial decision.

-The entire Korean contingent including the coaches challenged, believing it to be a 10, but the judge ruled it a 9, giving the result in India's favor.
+The entire Korean contingent including the coaches challenged, believing it to be a 10, but the judge ruled it a 9, giving the result in India's favour.

 ''The arrow was completely missing 10.
 All Korean coaches went to the target which is not allowed as per rules to put pressure on the judge.
 As per the World Archery rules, it is a one judge call and cannot be protested,'' said an Indian coach in Dhaka.

-Jyothi started in a spectacular fashion drilling in three perfect 10s to lead 20-29.
+Jyothi started off in a spectacular fashion drilling in three perfect 10s to lead 20-29.

-But two 9s in the second end meant that the 25-year-old Indian scored 28, as the experienced Korean shot two 10s en route to 29, which leveled the scores 58-all.
+But two 9s in the second end meant that the 25-year-old Indian scored 28, as the experienced Korean shot two 10s en route to 29, which levelled the scores 58-all.

-Showing great composure, the Andhra archer tilted the match in her favor once again with three 10s from her three arrows in the third set to go ahead 88-86.
+Showing great composure, the Andhra archer tilted the match in her favour once again with three 10s from her three arrows in the third set to go ahead 88-86.

-Needing a 10 in the final arrow to take the match to shoot-off, Yoohyun missed the ring by millimeters with the judge ruling out the Korean's protest.
+Needing a 10 in the final arrow to take the match to shoot-off, Yoohyun missed the ring by millimetres with the judge ruling out the Korean's protest.

 After being locked 38-all in the opening round, the experienced Korean duo of former world champion Kim Yunhee and Choi Younghee stepped up, shooting four perfect 10s en route to winning it 155-154.